Kayle Build Guide by SwelteringMuffin

 The first three items

 Cooldown reduction is a very important stat on many champions, some champions need it more than others.
-Kayle is a champion that scales very good with cooldown reduction because it will reduce your ult Divine Judgement and you can Celestial Blessing alot more frequent during fights.
+Kayle is a champion that scales very good with cooldown reduction because it will reduce your ult Divine Judgment and you can Celestial Blessing alot more frequent during fights.

 Eye of the Watchers